tituschewxj/tituschewxj/README.md

 - ⚡ Fun fact: ...
 -->

-I like coding.
-I am interested in software engineering, full stack development, computer graphics, algorithms, machine learning and artificial intelligence.
+I'm a Computer Science major at the National University of Singapore.

-- Open for any 2024 summer internships.
+I'm interested in software engineering, full stack development, computer graphics and games, and algorithms.

 ---
 #### Links